 What are letters of credit?
 Define a letter of credit as a document issued by a bank that guarantee payment to a seller on behalf of a buyer.
 Letters of credit essentially eliminate the seller’s risk of non-payment by substituting the bank’s credit for the buyer’s credit.

 A letter of credit specifies the payment amount and the time period in which the letter of credit is good.
 Once a letter of credit has been issued and the terms and conditions of the contract have been met, the bank must make the payment to the seller on behalf of the buyer.
-Letters of credit are often used in international transactions, where the buyers and sellers may be unsure of each other’s credit or reliability.
+Companies often use letters of credit in international transactions, where the buyers and sellers may be unsure of each other’s credit or reliability.

-Letters of credit are often issued in international transactions.
+Companies often issues letters of credit in international transactions.
 They typically involve four parties: the importer, the importer’s bank, the exporter, and the exporter’s bank.
 Importer’s and exporter’s banks, in this case, simply refer to a commercial bank domiciled in the importer’s country and a commercial bank domiciled in the exporter’s country.
 The importer may be unsure of the reliability of the exporter and the quality of the exporter’s goods; the exporter may be unsure of the importer’s creditworthiness and ability to make payment.
-By using banks as intermediaries, all of these concerns are alleviated.
+By using banks as intermediaries, you alleviate all of these concerns.

 Once an importer and an exporter have agreed to a trade transaction, but before money or goods have changed hands, the importer will go to the importer’s bank and, for a fee, apply for a letter of credit.
-The importer’s bank then issues a letter of credit for a set amount and a set time period and guarantees payment to the exporter as long as the terms and conditions of the contract are met.
+The importer’s bank then issues a letter of credit for a set amount and a set time period.
+Then the bank guarantees payment to the exporter as long as the exporter meets the terms and conditions of the contract.

 The importer’s bank then sends this letter of credit to the exporter’s bank, saying they’ll guarantee payment once the exporter’s bank provides documents proving the goods have been shipment.
 Once the importer’s bank sees these documents, the importer’s bank makes a full payment to the exporter’s bank.
 The exporter can then collect its money from the exporter’s bank and the importer will receive its purchased goods.

 There are several types of letters of credit, though the most common type is a confirmed irrevocable letter of credit.
-This type of letter of credit cannot be changed or altered in any way without the consent of all relevant parties.
+You cannot change or alter this type of letter of credit in any way without the consent of all relevant parties.
 Therefore, the issuing bank is obligated pay the seller.

-Other types of letters of credit include revocable letters of credit, which may be altered by the issuing bank; revolving letters of credit, which are automatically renewed periodically to allow for recurring transactions between the same buyer and seller; and traveler’s letters of credit are issued on behalf of traveling customers.
+Other types of letters of credit include revocable letters of credit (they may be altered by the issuing bank), revolving letters of credit (automatically renewed periodically to allow for recurring transactions between the same buyer and seller), and traveler’s letters of credit (issued on behalf of traveling customers).
 They list several banks that will honor the contract.